uaf/uaf/src/pyuaf/doc/api_pyuaf_client.rst

-*class* BaseNotification
+*class* MonitoredItemNotification
 ----------------------------------------------------------------------------------------------------

-.. autoclass:: pyuaf.client.BaseNotification
+.. autoclass:: pyuaf.client.MonitoredItemNotification

-    A BaseNotification is the common superclass class of :class:`~pyuaf.client.DataChangeNotification` and :class:`~pyuaf.client.EventNotification`.
-It contains the common attributes of notifications that are received when a subscription is made.
+    A MonitoredItemNotification is the common superclass class of :class:`~pyuaf.client.DataChangeNotification` and :class:`~pyuaf.client.EventNotification`.

     * Methods:

-        .. automethod:: pyuaf.client.BaseNotification.__init__
+        .. automethod:: pyuaf.client.MonitoredItemNotification.__init__

-            Construct a new BaseNotification.
+            Construct a new MonitoredItemNotification.

             You'll never need to create notifications like this yourself because:
               - only the subclasses :class:`pyuaf.client.DataChangeNotification` and
-                :class:`pyuaf.client.EventNotification` will be instantiated, never the superclass itself
+                :class:`pyuaf.client.EventNotification` will be instantiated, never the
+                superclass itself
               - the UAF will produce notifications and provide them to you, so you can consume them.

-        .. automethod:: pyuaf.client.BaseNotification.__str__
+        .. automethod:: pyuaf.client.MonitoredItemNotification.__str__

             Get a string representation.